Fighting for childhood in Northern Ireland How we're standing up for children

 We have well-established relationships working with the NI Assembly, government departments and colleagues in statutory and voluntary agencies to ensure that children can be protected and abuse prevented.

-Our 3 service centres offer a range of services for children and families and we’re leading the way with our Young Witness Service.
-Through evaluating our services and conducting research we’re committed to finding out what’s working and – more importantly – what isn’t, and what we can do about it.
+Our 3 service centres offer a range of services for children and families and we're leading the way with our Young Witness Service and our innovative Keeping Safe pilot.
+Through evaluating our services and conducting research we're committed to finding out what's working and – more importantly – what isn't, and what we can do about it.

 What we're calling for